-A conviction for assault with intent to rape has serious consequences, including the possibility of a prison sentence.
+A conviction for assault with intent to rape results in serious consequences, including the likelihood of a prison sentence.
 Additionally, a defendant convicted of assault with intent to rape will be required to register as a sex offender.Elements of Assault with Intent to Rape

 In order to convict a defendant of assault with intent to rape, the Commonwealth must prove beyond a reasonable doubt that:

 - The defendant assaulted the alleged victim; and

 - The defendant possessed the specific intent at the time of the assault to rape the alleged victim.

 The Commonwealth proves an assault by establishing beyond a reasonable doubt that the defendant (1) attempted to commit an assault and battery; or (2) attempted to place the alleged victim in fear of an assault and battery and engaged in some conduct which the alleged victim reasonably perceived as imminently threatening an assault and battery.

 The Commonwealth proves a rape by establishing beyond a reasonable doubt that the defendant (1) engaged in either natural or unnatural intercourse with the alleged victim; and (2) the defendant compelled the alleged victim to submit by force or threat of bodily injury and against his or her will.Common Defenses and Defense Strategies

 Assault with intent to rape cases can be defended in a variety of ways.